vicanso/vicanso.github.io/pingap-en-src/docs/performance.md

 Transfer/sec:     12.80MB
 ```

-Threads: 3 (Setting to 3 threads shows little improvement over 2 threads, likely due to global locks or similar factors - to be confirmed later)
+Threads: 3 (The effect of setting 3 threads is not much better than 2 threads, estimated to be affected by global locks, etc., will be confirmed later)

 ```bash
 wrk 'http://127.0.0.1:6188/proxy-nginx'  --latency